 A Notice of Motion must be given to the Chief Executive Officer, or another officer nominated by the Chief Executive Officer for that purpose, in the form published to Councillors by the Chief Executive Officer from time to time.

-A Councillor(s) wishing to have a Notice of Motion included on the Agenda for a Council Meeting must submit the Notice of Motion to the Chief Executive Officer, or any other officer nominated by the Chief Executive Officer, no later than midday on the day that is 14 days before the Council Meeting at which it will be considered.
+A Councillor(s) wishing to have a Notice of Motion included on the Agenda for a Council Meeting must submit the Notice of Motion to the Chief Executive Officer, or any other officer nominated by the Chief Executive Officer, no later than 9.00am on the day that is 13 days before the Council Meeting at which it will be considered.

 A Notice of Motion that is submitted in accordance with Rule 16(e) may be amended by the Councillor(s) who submitted it at any time after the Notice of Motion is discussed at an Informal Councillor Meeting until 9:00am on the day that is 5 days before the Council Meeting at which it will be considered.